 The periphery of the pond needs to be sloped away from the concrete shell as this will prove to be very valuable in the life of the pond.
-It will prevent added pressure and weight from being unevenly distributed upon the cement and decrease the possibility of cracks and tears in the shell.
-By adding a horizontal rim around the periphery of the pond will prove to add strength reinforcement to prevent caving in from the surrounding soil.
+It will prevent added pressure and weight from being unevenly distributed on the cement and decrease the possibility of cracks and tears in the shell.
+Adding a horizontal rim around the periphery of the pond will add a strengthen reinforcement to prevent caving in from the surrounding soil.

 The Idea Behind Learning How to Build a Concrete Fish Pond